-- -Experimental Criminology
+- Experimental Criminology

 - Longitudinal research in Criminology

 - Ethnographic work in Criminology

 - Documentary and discourse analysis in Criminology

-Criminology Paper CRIM3: A subject in criminology I; course organiser: Prof Loraine Gelsthorpe
+CRIM3: A subject in criminology I; course organiser: Prof Loraine Gelsthorpe

 Two long essays on criminological topics (2x 5,000 words).
 The Institute of Criminology will set the topics from which the student can choose.
 Supervisors will depend on topics chosen and will be organised centrally.
-The topics presented will reflect a wide range of criminological and criminal justice interests, for example: changes in types of crime over time, motives for committing crime, biological, neurological and psychological factors relating to the commission of crime, sociological factors relating to the commission of crime.
-Essay topics presented will also reflect criminal justice issues: decision-making by the police, out of court options, race issues in the delivery of criminal justice, CPS decision-making, sentencing, prison regimes and their limitations, gender differences in the delivery of criminal justice.
+The topics presented will reflect a wide range of criminological and criminal justice interests, for example: changes in types of crime over time, motives for committing crime, biological, neurological and psychological factors relating to the commission of crime, sociological factors relating to the commission of crime, desistance or what facilitates pathways out of crime, and gender differences in the commission of crime.
+Essay topics presented will also reflect criminal justice issues: decision-making by the police, out of court options, race issues in the delivery of criminal justice, CPS decision-making, sentencing, prison regimes and their limitations, gender differences in the delivery of criminal justice, parole and early release, media portrayals of crime and criminal justice.
 There will also be opportunity to write in a comparative way, drawing on what is known about conceptions of criminal justice in other countries.